-When a patient calls and leaves a message, it will appear in the standard patient conversation that is associated with the patient’s phone number, along with any other calls or messages that you have exchanged with the patient.
+When a patient calls and leaves a message, it will appear in the patient conversation associated with the patient’s phone number, along with any other calls or SMS texts you have exchanged with the patient.
 You can play the voicemail or opt to read its automatic transcription if you have that feature enabled.

-When using your Spruce Number, voicemails will no longer be captured on your personal mobile phone or desk phone.
-All communication is consolidated into the Spruce app, where it is stored securely.
+When using your Spruce Number, voicemails will not be captured on your personal cell phone's voicemail or any desk phone.
+All communication is consolidated into the Spruce app, which is stored securely.

 Read more about voicemail here.

 I’m adding an assistant to my practice — how does that work with my Spruce account?

 Spruce is perfect for teams — it was designed with team collaboration in mind and enables everyone to access the same shared inbox or create privacy by managing who has access to specific patient conversations.
 If you are adding an administrative assistant to your practice, you can invite them to join you on Spruce as a teammate.
 This will enable them to receive and make calls on your behalf (e.g., while you are in an appointment), as well as to read and send messages to clients on your behalf.
 You can also decide to keep specific conversations completely private.

 I’m adding another team member to my practice — how does that work with my Spruce account?

 When adding a second provider, therapist, or other clinical team member to your practice you will be able to view and communicate with each other's patients (if necessary), message each other securely, assign each other tasks, and share internal notes.
 If you do not want to communicate with each other's patients or view each other's messages, you can make these adjustments within the app to have privacy for each of your own patients.
 You can share the same number or each get your own number.

 See all our articles on team capabilities here.